The Emergence of Reproducibility and Generalizability in Diffusion Models: Beyond Unconditional Diffusion Models

-Conditional diffusion, introduced by \cite{ho2022classifier, dhariwal2021diffusion}, gained its popularity in many applications such as text-to-image generation \citep{rombach2022high, ramesh2021zero, nichol2021glide} with superior performance, through the fusion of rich class embeddings with the denoiser function.
+Conditional diffusion model, introduced by \cite{ho2022classifier, dhariwal2021diffusion}, gained its popularity in many applications such as text-to-image generation \cite{rombach2022high, ramesh2021zero, nichol2021glide}.
+These models achieve a superior degree of control and enhanced quality in output generation through the integration of rich class embeddings within the denoising function.
 Interestingly, we find that:

-Specifically, our experiments in \Cref{fig:rp_conditional} demonstrate that (\emph{i}) model reproducibility exists among different conditional diffusion models, and (\emph{ii}) model reproducibility is present between conditional and unconditional diffusion models \emph{only} if the type (or class) of content generated by the unconditional models matches that of the conditional models.
+Specifically, our experiments in \Cref{fig:rp_conditional} demonstrate that (\emph{i}) model reproducibility exists among different conditional diffusion models, and (\emph{ii}) model reproducibility presents between conditional and unconditional diffusion models \emph{only} if the type (or class) of content generated by the unconditional models matches that of the conditional models.
 More results can be found in \Cref{append:conditional}.

-To support our claims, we introduce the \emph{conditional reproducibility score} between different conditional diffusion models by $\text{RP}_{cond} \text{ Score} := \mathbb{P}\paren{\mathcal{M}_{\text{SSCD}}(\bm x^c_1, \bm x^c_2)>0.6 \mid c \in \mathcal C }$, where the pair $(\bm x^c_1, \bm x^c_2)$ are generated by two conditional models from the same initial noise and conditioned on the class $c\in \mathcal C$.
-Additionally, the \emph{between reproducibility score} of conditional and unconditional diffusion models is defined as $\text{RP}_{between} \text{ Score}:= \mathbb{P}\paren{\max_{_{c \in \mathcal C}}[\mathcal{M}_{\text{SSCD}}(\bm x_1, \bm x^c_2)]>0.6}$, for an unconditional generation $\bm x_1$ and conditional generation $\bm x^c_2$ starting from the same noise.
-First, when conditioned on the same class and initial noise, results in \Cref{fig:rp_conditional} (a) (b) highlight the similarity of samples generated from different condition diffusion models (i.e., EDM-cond, UViT-cond, and MultistageEDM-cond), supporting Claim (\emph{i}).
-Second, the high $\text{RP}_{between} \text{ Score}$ in \Cref{fig:rp_conditional} (c) provides strong evidence for reproducibility between conditional and unconditional diffusion models, supporting Claim (\emph{ii}).
-This can also be observed visually by examining the unconditional generation using Progressivev1 in \Cref{fig:rp_conditional} (a), where images highlighted in the green square share high similarity with conditional counterparts highlighted in the purple square .